 British Virgin Islands

-The very first season of Below Deck takes viewers to the British Virgin Islands.
-Filming locations include Jost Van Dyke, Tortola and Virgin Gorda.
-All the ferries to the BVI can be found on this map/page.
+Season 2 of Below Deck takes viewers to the British Virgin Islands, with stops in Jost Van Dyke, Tortola, and Virgin Gorda.
+The ferries to the BVI can be found on this FerryGoGo map/page.

 Bahamas

-Below Deck Season 3 unfolds in the stunning Bahamas, famed for its clear waters.
+Below Deck Season 3 unfolds in the Bahamas, famous for clear water, sandy cays and relaxed island scenery.

 Caribbean